 Banagi Green Camp is owned and operated by Wayo Africa.
-This company specialises in authentic safaris within some of the remotest regions in Tanzania.
+This company specializes in authentic safaris within some of the remotest regions in Tanzania.
 As a Wayo green camp, the property is described as smart and very comfortable.
 It’s fairly new in the Serengeti area, but reviews have been positive to date!
 The accommodation is booked on a full-board basis, including all meals, and a selection of alcoholic and non-alcoholic drinks.
-Children aged 16 years and younger incur 50 per cent off the adult rate.
+Children aged 16 years and younger incur 50 percent off the adult rate.
 Banagi Green is open from June to November every year.

 ACCESS & LOCATION:

 The camp is accessed via 35 minutes’ road transfer from the Seronera airstrip.
 It’s situated under acacia trees on the banks of the small Banagi stream, which flows into the Grumeti river.

 ACCOMMODATION & FACILITIES AT BANAGI GREEN CAMP:

 There are eight guest tents, all bell style.
 Each is round and measures approximately 4 by 4 metres at the widest point.
 The interiors are simple yet stylish, featuring a nicely made double bed, bedside tables and lighting, a couple of floor cushions, and a storage chest.
 Washing facilities are set up next to every tent, and they comprise low-flush composting toilet, a washbasin with hot and cold running water, and a classic bucket shower.
 Complimentary soap, shampoo, and conditioner are supplied.